Cocaine Withdrawal & Detox

 Fatigue is caused by a combination of “crashing” after a cocaine high and from a long-term lack of sleep.
 Cocaine is a stimulant that causes you to feel alert and awake, so most people sleep less when taking it.

 During withdrawal, your body will need to adjust and return to a regular sleeping pattern.
 Unfortunately, despite being tired, many people withdrawing from cocaine struggle to sleep.
-They experience:

 Most people taking cocaine do not have a steady eating schedule.
 Cocaine suppresses a person’s appetite.
 Once they stop using the drug, their appetite starts to return to normal.
 It is crucial to avoid overeating during withdrawal and instead eat small, healthy meals.